ChrisF1976/MMM-EventSearch/README.md

 The MMM-EventSearch module for [MagicMirror²] fetches and displays event information using the SerpAPI to search for events based on a given query, location, and other parameters.

+To find a suitable query go to goolge and try a little for your city or surrounding city/provice/state.

 ## Installation